briang123/briang123/README.md

 I graduated with a Bachelor of Science degree in Geology in 1995 from Illinois State University in Normal, IL

+## ⚒️ From Geology to Development

+After graduating with a geology degree, my career began at an environmental consulting company (Mostardi-Platt Associates).
+My job there involved climbing smokestacks, collecting emissions data, and writing reports for the EPA.

+While processing data, I was manually creating spreadsheets for each testing session.
+A colleague introduced me to Excel macros and VBA programming, showing me how to record and automate repetitive tasks.
+This sparked my interest in coding.

+Around 1997, at the height of the .com boom, I became fascinated with how I could use code to make my work more efficient.
+I started learning programming by recording and modifying macros, which gave me a hands-on introduction to coding.

+Seeing the potential, I decided to pursue coding full-time and put my resume on Monster.com.
+Within a week, I was hired by a consulting company (Bond Technologies) that trained me on the job.
+I was exposed to a variety of technologies, programming languages, and industries by being placed with different clients.
+During this time, I became accustomed to learning new technologies regularly and worked with many different stacks, including Classic ASP, VB, VB.NET, Delphi, XML, Vignette StoryServer, and SQL Server.

+This approach—learning by doing and being thrown into diverse tech environments—became my pathway from geology to a full-time career in software development.

 ## 📊 Meta